perusio/drush-cache-warmer/README.md

 In Debian, for example, this module is available in the [nginx-extras](http://packages.debian.org/sid/nginx-extras).
-I provide a *bleeding edge* Nginx [debian](http://debian.perusio.net) package that includes this module and a few more common while not including any mail related modules.
+I provide a *bleeding edge* Nginx [debian](http://debian.perusio.net) package that includes this module and a few less common ones while not including mail related modules.
 Other option is for you to build your own nginx package or binary.

 It requires the
 [Lua Socket](http://w3.impa.br/~diego/software/luasocket/home.html)